lume00/mapper/README.md

 # Mapper

 Mapper is a distributed key-value store written in Rust.
-It provides efficient storage and retrieval of records with support for TTL (time-to-live) policies, sharding, and asynchronous operations.
+It provides efficient storage and retrieval of records with support for TTL (time-to-live) policies, sharding, asynchronous operations, and periodic backups.

 ## Features